Houdanait/Houdanait.github.io/_pages/about.md

 </p>

 Hello!
-I am an Economics PhD student at Stanford with a minor in Computer Science.
-Prior to that, I was a research analyst at the Stanford Institute of Economic Policy Research, under the supervision of Matthew Gentzkow.
-I hold a BSc in Economics from University College London.<br />

-I believe that we can create a better world through guided technological progress and informed mechanism design.
-I also love to interpret the world using econometrics and Bayesian statistics.
+I am a second year Economics PhD at Stanford, with a minor in Computer Science.
+I deeply believe that we can create a better world through guided technological progress and informed mechanism design.
+I thus conduct research in labor economics, and economic inequality.
+One of my main focus is the impact that AI technologies will have on the labor market, structural organization of society, political outcomes and human interactions.

-I conduct research in labour economics, causal inference,  AI alignment, experimental design, behavioural economics and economic inequality.
+One thing to know about me is that I love to interpret the world using econometrics and Bayesian statistics.
+Thus, causal inference and proper experimental design are at the heart of my research.
+I am a recipient of the Stanford EDGE fellowship and also received a special scholarship from the King Mohamed of Morocco for Bright Academic Research.

-I am a member of the Stanford AI Alignment group, and as such, I also conduct research on AI safety to ensure the development of advanced AI will be safe and beneficial for all.
+I am a member of the Stanford AI Alignment group where I conduct research in AI safety, to ensure the development of advanced AI will be safe and beneficial for all.
+My projects include providing new scalable solutions to tackle goal misgeneralization, as well as designing new evaluation methods for detecting deceptive capabilities in LLM.

-You can contact me at hnait at stanford dot edu.
+One of my goals is to ensure that research findings are translated into actionable policy strategies.
+I thus engage regularly with policy stakeholders in AI.
+I am a Paragon AI Policy fellow, and work with the state of California to inform and implement a new policy plan for Deepfake enforcement.

+Before joining Stanford, I was a research fellow at the Stanford Institute of Economic Policy Research, where I managed multiple research projects relating to the societal impact of social media, under the supervision of Matthew Gentzkow.
+I also worked as a cross-assets analyst at JP Morgan, where I conducted macroeconomic research across various emerging markets, designed investment strategies and developed predictive models.

+I'm passionate about applying my skills in experimental design and behavioral economics to explore how technology and economic mechanisms can drive positive global change.
+I funded [kara.co](http://kara.co/), a platform for charity donations, and also regularly implement programs with UNHCR.
+You can learn more about these personal projects on my website.